AndreCyberT/BuildingaSOC-HoneynetinAzure/README.md

 <h2>Program walk-through:</h2>

 <p align="center">
-Visual below provides an overview of the assault endeavors targeted at a publicly accessible Microsoft SQL server throughout a span of 24 hours.
+The visual below provides an overview of the assault endeavors targeted at a publicly accessible Microsoft SQL server throughout a span of 24 hours.
 The plotted data points on the map delineate the precise origins of these attacks or attempted logins.: <br/>
 <img width="766" alt="Installing Domain" src="https://i.imgur.com/Uk94HeI.png">

 <p align="center">